rocketjishao/tagSeq/README.md

 # NAD-tagSeq data analysis procedure

-## 1. Run pycoQC in MiniConda3 active virtual environment.
+## 1. Run pycoQC in MiniConda3 active virtual environment
    To visualize the summary file generated from the sequencing and do the quality control analysis of the basecalling results:
    Type in the command below.
 Open the html file with web browser to visualize the results.

      $ pycoQC –f sequencing_summary.txt –o pycoQC.html

-## 2. Combine fastq files (pass & fail) to one fastq file.
+## 2. Combine fastq files (pass & fail) to one fastq file
    In Windows OS CMD:

        $ copy file_*.fastq mixed.fastq